goehringlab/2023-Bland-bioRxiv/README.md

 Notebooks used to perform the analysis in the paper and generate all the figures are found in _scripts_.
 This is split into two sections:

-- __Raw analysis__: notebooks used to perform quantification on raw images.
+- __Run__: notebooks used to perform quantification on raw images.
 Running these scripts requires access to the main data repository (i.e. image files).
-- __Downstream analysis and figures__: notebooks used to perform downstream analysis on the quantification results from above and generate figures.
+- __Analysis__: notebooks used to perform downstream analysis on the quantification results from above and generate figures.
   Most of these can be run without access to the main data repository, but some do require access to raw data (e.g. figures showing specific embryos).
   These notebooks are marked with an underscore at the end of their file name.